- About VMA

-Since 1920, The Virginia Maritime Association has been “The Voice of Port Industries” working on behalf of our maritime industries with the Virginia General Assembly, Federal Representatives, as well as Locally Elected, addressing issues that directly affect businesses related to Virginia’s ports.
+Since 1920, The Virginia Maritime Association has been “The Voice of Port Industries,” working on behalf of our maritime industries with the Virginia General Assembly, Federal Representatives, as well as Locally Elected, to address issues that directly affect businesses related to Virginia’s ports.

-Throughout the VMA’s nearly 100 years, the Virginia General Assembly has heard our voice and acted to protect the interests of the maritime industries, such as:
+Throughout the VMA’s nearly 100 years, the Virginia General Assembly has heard our voice and we have acted to protect the interests of the maritime industries, such as:

 2016 - Historic $350 million bond package which will add the capacity to handle an additional 400,000 containers through Norfolk International Terminals,